Cortis: Name

 The name "Cortis" is derived from six letters taken from the phrase "Color Outside the Lines".
-It symbolizes the band's commitment to thinking freely, unconstrained by the norms and expectations set by society.
+According to the band's agency, the name "symbolizes the band's commitment to thinking freely, unconstrained by the norms and expectations set by society."
+The group announced their fandom name on Weverse as Coer (pronounced as "core"), a blend of the group's name and the word "core", intended to signify fans as the group's support.